EonPrintCrafter/Creality-phone-home-Not-today-you-dont/README.md

 ## 🧭 Overview

-Your Creality K1C printer is stealthily chatting with the internet — sending telemetry, leaking IPs, and phoning home without permission.
+Your Creality K1 Series printer is stealthily chatting with China — sending telemetry, leaking IPs, and phoning home without permission.
 This script slams the door shut by rerouting those domains to `0.0.0.0` via `/etc/hosts`, and keeps it shut—even after reboot.

 No smoke, no mirrors: it’s a **one-minute install** to regain control of your printer’s privacy 😎.